 12. Customers may not need you as much as you think

-The advent of self-service tools and advanced research available online have made buyers less and less dependent on salespeople.
-About 57% of people think buyers are less dependent on salespeople than two to three years ago.
+The advent of self-service tools and advanced online research have made buyers less dependent on salespeople.
+About 57% of people believe buyers are less dependent on salespeople than a few years ago.

-We can look at the role of the salesperson as more of a facilitator than a seller.
-Many buyers want to be able to research the product on their own without pressure or time-consuming calls from salespeople.
-Think about how your salespeople can convert leads with this more modern mindset, putting emphasis on answering questions or being touchpoints for potential customers.
+We can look at the salesperson's role as more of a facilitator than a seller.
+Many buyers want to research the product on their own without pressure or time-consuming calls from salespeople.
+Think about how your salespeople can convert leads with this more modern mindset, emphasizing answering questions or being touchpoints for potential customers.

 13. Buyers want to speak to representatives at certain times

-In the consideration stage, 60% of people want to talk to a salesperson, rather than during the awareness or decision stages.
-In comparison, 19% of consumers would want to call a salesperson during the awareness stage as they learn about your business.
-And only 20% of consumers want to talk to a salesperson when they're actually ready to buy.
+In the consideration stage, 60% of people want to talk to a salesperson rather than during the awareness or decision stages.
+In comparison, 19% of consumers would like to call a salesperson during the awareness stage as they learn about your business.
+And only 20% of consumers want to talk to a salesperson when they're ready to buy.

 Customers aren't likely to call you before they know they need your product, and they probably already know what you have to offer by the time they've decided they're buying.
-With this in mind, make sure you have resources and strategies in place to meet your customers' demands during the consideration stage.
+With this in mind, ensure you have resources and strategies to meet your customers' demands during the consideration stage.

 14. Your leads trust some reps more than others